-Risks Related to Our Common Stock and this Offering
+Risks Related to Our Common Stock

-An active trading market for our common stock may not be sustained and you may not be able to sell your shares at or above the public offering price, or at all.
+An active trading market for our common stock may not be sustained, and you may not be able to sell your shares at or above a recently reported market price, or at all.

-Prior to our IPO, there was no public market for shares of our common stock.
+Prior to our initial public offering, or IPO, there was no public market for shares of our common stock.
 Although our common stock is listed on the Nasdaq Global Select Market, or Nasdaq, an active, liquid trading market for our shares may not be sustained.
-In the absence of an active trading market for our common stock, you may not be able to sell your common stock at or above the public offering price or at the time that you would like to sell.
+In the absence of an active trading market for our common stock, you may not be able to sell your common stock at or above a recently reported market price or at the time that you would like to sell.

-The price of our common stock may be volatile and fluctuate substantially, which could result in substantial losses for purchasers of our common stock in this offering.
+The price of our common stock may be volatile and fluctuate substantially.

 Our stock price is likely to be volatile.
-The stock market in general and the market for biopharmaceutical companies in particular have experienced extreme volatility that has often been unrelated to the operating performance of particular companies.
-As a result of this volatility, you may not be able to sell your common stock at or above the public offering price, or at all.
+The stock market in general, and the market for biopharmaceutical companies in particular, have experienced extreme volatility that has often been unrelated to the operating performance of particular companies.
+As a result of this volatility, you may not be able to sell your common stock at or above a recently reported price, or at all.
 The market price for our common stock may be influenced by many factors, including: